We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

 FTEC vs QQQ Performance

-FTEC and QQQ have performed similarly over the last 3 years with FTEC beating QQQ by roughly 14%.
-That averages to 4% annually.
-This is significant, especially when you think about the difference 1% or 2% can make with compound interest.
+FTEC and QQQ have performed similarly over the last 3 years, with FTEC beating QQQ by 2%.
+This is significant, especially considering the difference 1% or 2% can make with compound interest.

 Similarities between QQQ and FTEC: